-- Tailor material to your audience and prepare for their questions
+- Tailor material to your audience

 Most people are eager to share what they know with others who show a genuine interest.
 Be prepared for your visits and meetings with the team.
 To save time and enhance your credibility:

-- Expect to explain details beyond your presentation materials, such as the source of the data, assumptions used for projections and broad impacts of recommended actions
+- Expect to explain details beyond your presentation materials, such as the source of the data, assumptions used for projections, and broad impacts of recommended actions

 - Plan your questions so you get useful answers